Understanding the brain

 Associate Professor: Faculty of Psychology & Neuroscience

 Where did you study?

-I graduated in the late 90’s as a biological psychologist at Radboud University in Nijmegen, conducted several projects in the field of applied neuroscience in Sydney (Westmead Hospital), Munich (Max Planck Institute for Psychiatry) and Scotland (Organon Research in Newhouse).
-I received my PhD at Utrecht University on the topic of ‘EEG-based personalized medicine for ADHD and depression’ and I am specialized in neurobiological aspects of ADHD and depression.
+I graduated in the late 90’s as a biological psychologist at Radboud University in Nijmegen.
+During and after this I conducted several projects in the field of applied neuroscience in Sydney (Westmead Hospital), Munich (Max Planck Institute for Psychiatry) and Scotland (Organon Research in Newhouse).
+I received my PhD at Utrecht University on the topic of ‘EEG-based personalized medicine for ADHD and depression’ and I am specialized in neurobiological aspects of ADHD and depression, biomarkers and neuromodulation techniques.

 What do you do?

-In 2006 I founded Psychology Practice Brainclinics where new innovative treatments (rTMS, Neurofeedback) and assessments (sleep, QEEG) were pioneered and validated.
-This clinic was acquired by the neuroCare Group in 2015 and protocols and assessments developed here, now form the basis of neuroCare Clinics worldwide, where I still serve as an adviser.
-In addition, I am also founding director of Brainquiry (until 2007), editor of various scientific journals and books, organized many international conferences and served on the board of several international professional organisations.
+In 2006 I founded Brainclinics Treatment as a Brainclinics spin-off where new innovative treatments (rTMS, Neurofeedback) and assessments (sleep, QEEG) were pioneered and validated.
+This clinic was acquired by the neuroCare Group in 2015 where I still serve as a scientific adviser.
+In addition, I was also founding director of Brainquiry (until 2007), editor of various scientific journals and books, organized many international conferences and served on the board of several international professional organisations.